 - Icon Co: in relation to its sale of a majority stake to Japanese builder Kajima Corporation

-- Probiotec: in relation to the sale of various branded portfolios, including the sale of its Impromy brand to Blackmores and the sale of the Gold Cross, David Craig and Skin Basics brands to iNova Pharmaceuticals
+- Probiotec: in relation to the sale of various branded portfolios, including the sale of its Impromy brand to Blackmores, the sale of the Gold Cross, David Craig and Skin Basics brands to iNova Pharmaceuticals and the sale of its Celebrity Slim brand to Global Brands Australia

 - Catchoftheday and Scoopon: in relation to the sale of a minority stake to a consortium including Tiger Global Management, James Packer’s Consolidated Press Holdings and SEEK’s Andrew Bassat